-We're always on the lookout for great drinks here at Fire Cider HQ, especially ones that work as cocktails and mocktails.
+We're always on the lookout for great drinks here at Shire City Herbals, especially ones that work as cocktails and mocktails.
 We can't think of a better way to brighten up a dreary mid-winter day than with a bright, slightly bubbly drink to help you shrug it all off!
-Pulling together inspiration from a few different sources, we've combined the tart tang of our Honey-Free Fire Cider with the dark, complex African Bronze honey and the bite of fresh ginger for a drink we think you'll love!
+Pulling together inspiration from a few different sources, we've combined the tang and dark complexity of our African Bronze Honey Fire Cider with the bite of fresh ginger for a drink we think you'll love!

 You'll need to start by creating a shrub.
 This is a sweetened vinegar base that brings a kick of complex flavors to the drink.
 It's also a great thirst quencher on its own when added to your favorite sparkling water!

 Have fun with different sweeteners and get gutsy with the flavors.
 Try it with coconut sugar, agave syrup or maple syrup for a signature New England twist!

 - 1/2 cup raw sugar

 - 2 cups ginger, peeled and thinly sliced

 - 6 oz African Bronze Honey Fire Cider

 For the cocktail

 - 1 1/2 oz bourbon (or leave out for a satisfying mocktail)

 - 1 1/2 oz Fire Cider Shrub (chilled)